-Since, as a matter of general practice, LTC facility residents must receive their medications as ordered without delay, Part D sponsors must cover an emergency supply of non-formulary Part D drugs for LTC facility residents as part of their transition process.
-During the first 90 days after a beneficiary's enrollment, he or she will receive a transition supply.
-However, to the extent that an enrollee in an LTC setting is outside his or her 90-day transition period, the sponsor must still provide an emergency supply of non-formulary Part D drugs - including Part D drugs that are on a sponsor's formulary that would otherwise require prior authorization or step therapy under a sponsor's utilization management rules - while an exception or prior authorization is requested.
-These emergency supplies of non-formulary Part D drugs - including Part D drugs that are on a sponsor's formulary but require prior authorization or step therapy under a sponsor's utilization management rules - must be for at least 31 days of medication, unless the prescription is written by a prescriber for less than 31 days.
+Since, as a matter of general practice, LTC facility residents must receive their medications as ordered without delay, Part D sponsors must also cover an emergency supply of non-formulary Part D drugs for LTC facility residents.

+During the first 90 days after a beneficiary's enrollment, he or she will receive a transition supply as described in this Section 30.4.
+However, to the extent that an enrollee in an LTC setting is outside his or her 90-day transition period, the sponsor must still provide an emergency supply of non-formulary Part D drugs while an exception or prior authorization is requested.
+These emergency supplies of non-formulary Part D drugs must be for at least 31 days of medication, regardless of dispensing increments, unless the prescription is written by a prescriber for less than 31 days.
+In cases where the smallest marketed package is not available for less than a 31- day supply, Part D sponsors and their processor must determine how best to process claims in such cases.
+A sponsor is not expected to provide more than one emergency fill of a particular drug.